Sperry S-1: Earlier efforts

 Sperry Gyroscope had been producing gyroscope products like artificial horizons and gun levelling systems for ships since their formation in 1909.
 In 1914 they attached one of their stabilizers to a bombsight with the goal of making it easier to aim through while the aircraft maneuvered or was blown about in the wind.
 This led to a series of increasingly sophisticated designs through the 1920 and 30s, culminating in the Model O-1 of 1933.
 This was among the earliest of the tachometric bombsights, the corresponding Norden XV being introduced in 1930.

 In testing, the Army concluded that the Norden was better in most ways; it was easier to maintain, easier to use, and generally more accurate.
 In 1934 they declared the Norden as their standard equipment and the O-1 was not purchased.
 This was not without complications.
-The Norden had been designed for slower Navy aircraft like the PBY, and in the new B-17 which flew at much higher altitudes and speeds it was difficult to locate the target in the telescope fast enough to leave time to set up the sights.
+The Norden had been designed for slower, low flying Navy aircraft like the PBY.
+In the B-17, which flew at much higher altitudes and speeds, it was difficult to locate the target in the telescope far enough in advance to leave time to set up the sights before it had flown past the drop point.
 This required the bombardiers to "fudge" the data while they waited for Norden to modify the design to work in the new planes.

 After a year, it was clear that Norden was having problems delivering the original Mark XV, let alone a modified version for the Army.
-In January 1936, the Navy stopped all shipments to the Army until the supply could at least meet their own needs.
+In January 1936, the Navy stopped all shipments to the Army until the supply could at meet their own needs first.
 The Army returned to Sperry with the same demands for improved speed and altitude, which the older O-1 was also unable to meet.
 The result was an updated design, the S-1.